Translab/Unity-Fly-Control/README.md

 #### How to use:
 1. Attach controller_fly.cs onto one of your VRTK controller script alias.

-2. link CameraRig object and actual pointing controller object to the script.
+2. Link CameraRig object and actual pointing controller object to the script.

-3. Attach Collision_detect.cs onto PlayArea script alias.
+3. Link PlayArea script alias to the script

+4. On your PlayArea script alias, attach Collision_detect.cs onto it.

-4. Add "VRTK_HeadsetCollision" script to PlayArea script alias.
+5. Add "VRTK_HeadsetCollision" script to PlayArea script alias.

 #### Libraries Reference:
 [VRTK plugin](https://vrtoolkit.readme.io/)